 - Append To This List – Add contacts in bulk to your list.
 Choose All or select New; choose to Update, or not.
 Exclude addresses in your suppressed lists.

-View Last Append Results – See how many addresses were processed and how many successfully imported.
+- View Last Append Results – See how many addresses were processed and how many were successfully imported.

 - Push to CRM or CRM Sync Setup – Allows users to send an arbitrary list to their CRM.
 If a list was imported from a CRM, this will synchronize the list with the original list.
 Pushes to CRM can be set to occur at scheduled times and can be set to synchronize based on your preferences.